microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 - Authenticate against, and configure your service for OAuth consumption.
 This typically incudes provisioning a ConsumerSecret and Token.
 - Installing a NuGet package for runtimes your service depends upon, such as a client SDK.
 See the " [Invoking NuGet Services from inside Visual Studio](http://docs.nuget.org/docs/reference/invoking-nuget-services-from-inside-visual-studio)" article for more information on automating NuGet tasks.
-  - To increase the stability and performance of your provider, we recommend is to embed the NuGet package(s) you will install in your Visual Studio extension instead of downloading the package from a remote repository.
+  - To increase the stability and performance of your provider, we recommend embedding the NuGet package(s) your Connected Service requires in your Visual Studio extension instead of downloading the package from a remote repository.
 See the [IVsPackageInstaller.InstallPackagesFromVSExtensionRepository](http://docs.nuget.org/docs/reference/Extensibility-APIs) method for more information.

 - Modifying the application's configuration (app.config, web.config, config.json, etc.)
 - Adding references